 Half Bow Pose

-Lift one leg at a time.
-Use one hand to reach back and grab either the same or opposite leg (depending on which is more comfortable for you).
-Use the other arm to prop yourself up on your forearm into a backbend.
-Hold for several breaths.
-Repeat on the other side.
+Lift one leg at a time and use one hand to reach back and grab either the same or opposite leg, depending on which is more comfortable for you.
+Use the other arm to prop yourself up on your forearm into a slight backbend.
+You can loop a strap around your foot to extend your reach.
+(If you don’t have a strap, you can instead use a belt, towel, or sweatshirt.)Section divider

 Preparatory and counter poses